Fact Sheet 38:

 Yes.
 The three national bureaus each offer a variety of tenant screening products.
 For example, TransUnion offers a product called SmartMove, an online tool with input by consumers and independent landlords.
 Once information has been compiled, TransUnion uses predictive analytics to determine your “risk level,” and recommends whether the landlord should accept you as a tenant.

 With Experian’s product, Connect, a prospective tenant pays a fee to give the landlord online access to his or her credit report and score.
-Equifax offers customized, web-based tenant screening that includes merged credit reports from all three national bureaus.
+Equifax offers customized, web-based tenant screening that verifies consumer identity, credit worthiness, criminal history, rental history, and employment background.

 iii.
 Are the three national credit bureaus the only companies that offer tenant screening?